Geometric realization via irrelevant deformations induced by the stress-energy tensor: Flow equation for metric from polynomial deformation

 Using Eq.~\eqref{metric flow -}, we obtain the flow equation of the metric as

 This result was shown in Ref.~\cite{Conti:2022egv} by using the auxiliary field method.

-To see the auxiliary field method for the $T\bar{T}$-deformation, let us trace the its process explicitly.
+Let us here show the explicit derivation of Eq.~\eqref{eq:TTbar flow equation of metric} by the auxiliary field method for the $T\bar{T}$ deformation.
+We start with the definition of the deformation Eq.~\eqref{eq:stress-energy tensor in g}.
 Since the deformation operator involves the quadratic form of the stress-energy tensor, an auxiliary field $h_{\mu\nu}$ should be introduced such that the deformed action is written as\footnote{In Appendix~\ref{appsec: Auxiliary field}, we exhibit the explicit way of the introduction of the auxiliary field for the $T\bar{T}$-deformed action \eqref{TT action} within the path integral formalism.}

-where $c$ is an undermined constant.
+where $c$ is an undetermined constant.
 Solving the equation of motion for $h_{\mu\nu}$, i.e.,

 we obtain the on-shell value